Fattcat/MXT/README.md

 !
 DON'T ABUSE THIS POWERFULL PYTHON SCRIPT !

 !
-USE THIS ONLY ON YOUR OWN RISK OR IF YOU HABE ALL PERMISSIONS !
+USE THIS ONLY ON YOUR OWN RISK OR IF YOU HAVE ALL PERMISSIONS !

 [ INSTALLATION ]